Year of Call: 2006

 Commercial Law | Discrimination & Equality | Employment | Human Rights | Personal Injury | Professional Discipline

-In recent months Chris has been at the forefront of developments in sexual harassment litigation.
-In that capacity he was commissioned to undertake an extensive revew of the law for the EHRC which has led to significant proposals for reform, advised and represented former employees of Harvey Weinstein, Oxfam, magic circle law firms and the armed forces and acted successfully in a ground-breaking appeal on the approach to privacy applications where allegations of sexual assault are made against high-profile individuals.
+Recently Chris has been at the forefront of developments in sexual harassment litigation.
+In that capacity he was commissioned to undertake an extensive review of the law for the EHRC which has led to significant reform, advised and represented former employees of Harvey Weinstein, Oxfam, magic circle law firms and the armed forces, and acted successfully in a ground-breaking appeal on the approach to privacy applications where allegations of sexual assault are made against high-profile individuals.

-Chris is also at the frontline of whistleblowing litigation and has particular experience of complaints in health and social care, education and financial services.
-He has acted in some of the landmark decisions in the field including Day v HEE (whistleblowing protection for 54,000 junior doctors); Gilham v MoJ (the employment status of district judges and Article 14); Bamieh v EULEX and ors (the right to sue co-workers based overseas), Kilraine v London Borough of Wandsworth (the definition of "disclosure of information"), Timis and Sage v Osipov (the extent of individual liability for dismissal-related detriments) and Smania v Standard Chartered Bank (the first appeal to consider the extra-territoriality test of PIDA complaints).
+Chris is also at the cutting-edge of whistleblowing litigation and has particular experience of complaints in health and social care, education and financial services.
+He has acted in some of the landmark decisions in the field including Gilham v MoJ (the employment status of district judges and Article 14); Bamieh v EULEX and ors (the right to sue co-workers based overseas), Kilraine v London Borough of Wandsworth (the definition of "disclosure of information") and Timis v Osipov (the extent of individual liability for dismissal-related detriments).

 Chris undertakes work for both claimants and respondents.
 Professional clients vary from hedge funds to the Church of England and include charities, FTSE 250 companies, the BBC, universities, NHS Trusts and public authorities.
 When acting for claimants he is instructed by the EHRC, trade unions, law centres and lay individuals ranging from traders, directors and partners to victims of human trafficking.
 He has particular expertise in claims arising from the healthcare, education and legal sectors.
-He has been appointed to the EHRC and the Government Legal Department Panels of Counsel (B and C Panel respectively).
+He has been appointed to the EHRC and the Government Legal Department Panels of Counsel.

 Chris also enjoys a burgeoning practice outside the employment arena including public law and JR, discrimination in education, goods and services, defamation and libel proceedings and commercial litigation.
 He maintains an active practice in personal injury including a considerable number of fatal accident and clinical negligence claims.
 He puts his knowledge of the cross-over between employment and personal injury matters to use in the sensitive area of stress at work claims.